 - We embrace the gifts of the global and historical Church

 Though they met in Colorado, Jordan hails from California and Holly (his wife) is a Hoosier.
-They share a passion for ministry at the intersection of spiritual formation and emotional health.
-Jordan holds a Master of Arts in Spiritual Formation and Leadership from Spring Arbor University, while Holly is a clinical counselor.
+They share a love for ministry leadership at the intersection of spiritual formation and emotional health.
+Jordan holds a Master of Arts in Spiritual Formation and Leadership and has a pastoral ministry background spanning nearly two decades.
+Holly is a clinical counselor specializing in trauma therapy.

-They have 3 amazing kids – Makenna, Brooklyn, and Noah.
+They have 3 wonderful kids – Makenna, Brooklyn, and Noah.
 Jordan loved the San Diego Chargers until they moved to LA.
-Now he feels forsaken.
-These days, Jordan and Holly love coffee the most, because these kids wake up early.
+Now he feels disillusioned.
+These days, Jordan and Holly love good coffee the most, because these kids wake up early.